Familiarity with University Regulations

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, a federal law, crime statistics and campus security policies are available through the Office of Student Affairs and on the Neumont University website.

-Each student is held responsible for conforming to local, state, and federal laws and for behaving in a manner consistent with the best interest of the University and of the student body.
+Each student is held responsible for complying with local, state, and federal laws and for behaving in a manner consistent with the best interest of the University and of the student body.
 Students should not interfere with other students’ rights, safety, health, or right to learn.
 Violations to conduct standards include, but are not limited to:

 - Disruptive behavior